-For the private service Rod Deang which is similar to taxi meter, they will cruise along the street to find the passengers.
-When you see Rod Deang arriving, you can thumb a lift or wave your hand in order to stop the car.
+For the private services, Rot Daengs will cruise along the street to find the passengers.
+When you see Rot Daeng arriving, you can lift your thumb or wave your hand in order to hail the car.
 The driver will ask where you want to go and the simple tip in order to accurately communicate with the driver if you cannot speak Thai is preparing the destination name in Thai.
 You can easily find the name from Google Maps in advance.
 You can even show them the destination point on your phone.
 Most of them will understand rapidly and calculate the fare.
-The fare is pretty cheap compared to other transportations, and Rod Deang doesn’t have a meter as the taxi service, making the fare is negotiable!
+The fare is pretty cheap compared to other transportation, and Rot Daeng doesn’t have a meter as the taxi service, so the fare is negotiable!

 2. Uber and Grab